 'My aim and major concern is to document our connections to the flowers in our lives and their link to popular culture in the making'

 The NEW FLOWER PAINTER

 My botanic work is focused upon the world of flowering plants, classified botanically as the angiosperms.
 I describe myself as a Flower Painter, and in so doing, I refer equally to the botanical realm of flowering plants, and to the history of flower painting within the fine art sphere.

 The subjects that I focus upon include not only the flowers themselves, but also those which have the potential for flowers, or support the growth of flowers, such as fruit, seeds, stems, leaves, and roots.

 I often represent hybrid garden plants with root or stem storage systems, such as the peony, tulip, lily and iris.
-And, a particular liking for individual flowers that have been cultivated for competition as well as those which are pot-grown commercially.
+I have a particular liking for individual flowers that have been cultivated for competition as well as those which are pot-grown commercially.
 The thread that binds these separate classes is a lifelong interest in horticulture and gardening.

 'The study of natural form and its relationship to space has become a lifelong experimental inquiry, through which I have sought to free the flower subject from the still life genre and place it at centre stage'

 My observational works of flowers, and plant life in general, are depicted within a white or black space.

 The history of botanical art has provided us with the flat background as a two-dimensional tradition.
 I broke with this tradition as a student in 1975, when studying formal abstraction.